However Complicated, the work we do for you, makes it simple

 1. WINDING: Right Hand or Left Hand

-4. LENGTH OF SPRING WIRE: Measure overall length of spring, or provide total number of coils in unwound length of spring.
+4. LENGTH OF SPRING WIRE: Measure overall length of the spring, not including the cones